Putting the Top Life Insurance Quoting Engines to the Test

 Pros: Extremely fast at returning quotes.
 Can be embedded within your website and has built in forms for lead capture.
 One of the longest standing life insurance quoting engines that’s used by a significant amount of agents.
 Compulife offers a server edition (aka Internet Engine) if you want more customizations and has one of the largest sets of carrier rates of all quoting engines.

 Cons: No built in eApplication so you’ll have to manually complete a paper or eApplication.
-No support for table ratings or flat extras although that may be coming soon.
 Limited to term, return of premium, and guaranteed universal life.
 There’s limited analytics data provided on your website’s usage.

 Bottom Line: A very affordable and comprehensive quoting engine with a desktop application for agents and a quoting widget for your website.

 Pros: Integrated with the most commonly used eApplication for life insurance: iGo e-app.
 Includes an advanced health profile (XRAE) to find the best offer after factoring in conditions such as build, smoking status, driving history, and family history.
 Supports quotes for table ratings, flat extras, and some riders.

 Cons: Cannot be used direct to consumer and requires the agent to log in to run quotes.
 Limited to term, return of premium term, and guaranteed universal life products.
 Agents can’t see the quotes and pending eApplications of their downline agents and it’s missing a connected CRM so reporting and analytics are limited.
 No ability to schedule the physical exam during the eApplication.

 Pricing: Pricing is negotiated per customer and requires calling a sales rep to learn about pricing.
 Plan on spending $515+/month for their package of quoting, iGo e-app, and forms.
 No free trial.